Updated: January 25, 2021

 In accordance with guidance from the Orange County Health Care Agency, all employees at essential businesses are strongly encouraged to wear a face covering while at work, as are all residents engaged in essential activities outside the home.
 For more information on the County’s guidance, please click HERE.

-La Habra City Hall, the La Habra Community Center Front Desk, and the La Habra Police Department Lobby are open to the public.
-Visitors are asked to wear a face mask while inside these buildings and follow all social distancing protocols (for example, maintain a six-foot distance, refrain from hand shakes, etc.).
-All other City facilities remain closed to the public.
+Effective December 16th, 2020, La Habra City Hall and the La Habra Community Center are closed to the public.
+The La Habra Police Department Lobby remains open to the public.
+Until further notice, staff will be available by phone, email, or by appointment only.
+Visitors are asked to wear a face mask while inside any City buildings and follow all social distancing protocols (for example, maintain a six-foot distance, refrain from hand shakes, etc.).

 - Business License Information: 562-383-4065